-I have written this article to help you to understand what is happening, and to help you to choose fine motor skills activities that will really help your child.
+I have written this article to help you to understand what is happening, and to help you to choose the best fine motor skills activities that will really help your child.

-I have found that you can classify fine motor skills activities into two groups:
+I have found that you can basically classify fine motor skills activities into two groups:

 Coloring in, pencil-and-paper work, building model airplanes, some construction toys, craft work, and threading beads are some of them.

-If your child has fairly decent fine motor skills, then
+If your child already has fairly decent fine motor skills, then

 HOWEVER, if your child has poor fine motor skills,

 And because your child gives up, their fingers don’t get the practice they need.

 Of course, a really determined or bright child may find a method of doing it, but it usually involves doing the activity in a way that does not use the small muscles of the hands efficiently.

 For example, look at the distorted grip that this child uses to hold the paint brush!

 I have also seen children wedging a construction toy between the knees to screw it on, or using their mouth to hold the wire for threading beads.